Brian Schmetzer: Major League Soccer

 Schmetzer was a candidate for the head coach position with Seattle Sounders FC.
 The job eventually went to Sigi Schmid, who had previously coached the Los Angeles Galaxy and Columbus Crew, while Schmetzer took the role as the top assistant.
 Schmezter filled in as head coach of the team in place of Schmid on four occasions from 2009 to 2015, winning three matches and losing one.

 During his time as assistant coach, Schmetzer was interviewed for head coach positions at Montreal Impact in 2011 and FC Dallas in 2013.

 On July 26, 2016, Schmetzer was named interim head coach of the Sounders after the departure of Sigi Schmid.
 He was announced as the club's permanent head coach on November 2, after leading the Sounders to the 2016 MLS Cup Playoffs.
 The Sounders would win their first MLS Cup on December 10, 2016, defeating Toronto FC in a penalty shootout, and repeated as Western Conference champions the following season.
 After losing to Toronto FC in a rematch at MLS Cup 2017, Schmetzer publicly set a goal for the Sounders to host an MLS Cup final in Seattle, which would be accomplished two seasons later.
+Schmetzer said," Great coaches see the full person first, the athlete second.
+They understand that wins come and losses go, but the lives they shape endure.
+Master that balance and you lift others beyond constraints.".

 During the 2018 season, the Sounders started slowly once again, winning only 4 games, 5 draws, and 9 losses in the first 18 weeks.
 However, after a week 18 draw, the club would break the MLS record for most consecutive wins in the post-shootout era, winning nine consecutive matches before eventually losing to the Philadelphia Union on September 19.
 Seattle then faced the Portland Timbers in the Conference Semifinals, losing the away leg 2–1 and winning the home leg 3–2 to tie the series on aggregate after extra time.
 In the ensuing penalty shootout, Portland won 4–2; the home leg is considered to be one of the best playoff matches in league history due to its dramatic finish.